-For example, if your monthly rent is $1,500 and in accordance with your lease, you move in on the 10th of June, you likely would only be responsible for the pro-rated rent, or the rent for the remaining days in that month (since there are 20 remaining days of June, your pro-rata rent would be $1,000).
-If you’re not sure how we got to this, don’t worry.
-We cover the exact formula below.
-Your rent was ‘pro-rated’ to account for your 10th of June move In.
+If your normal monthly rent is $1,500 and, in accordance with your lease, you move in on the 10th of June, you likely would only be responsible for the pro-rated rent or rent for the remaining days of that month.

 How to Determine Pro-Rated Rent?

 If you and your landlord have made an agreement to pro-rate rent for a month, you’ll need to determine how to calculate it.
 Here are some ways to do it:

 - Get the daily rental rate – the daily rate is usually determined based on the total monthly rent divided by the number of days in the month

 - Multiply the daily rental rate into the number of days you live in the rental.

 For example, if you move in on June 10th in accordance with the terms of your lease, and your monthly scheduled rent is $1,500, then your daily rental rate (is $1500/30 = $50), multiplied by the number of days you live in the rental or $1,000 dollars.

 There are a few different ways to calculate pro-rated rent so make you understand which calculation will be applied.
 For example, it could be pro-rata based on number of days in a year.